OPEC+ panel to hold informal online talks on Saturday

 Novak was energy minister until earlier this month, leading Moscow’s efforts to forge close ties with the Organization of the Petroleum Exporting Countries and clinch the deal on output cuts.

-Saudi Arabia will be presented by its Energy Minister, Prince Abdulaziz bin Salman.
+Saudi Arabia will be represented by its Energy Minister, Prince Abdulaziz bin Salman.

 OPEC+ will meet on Nov.
 30 and Dec.
 1 to decide output policy for next year.